conestack/conestack/docs/source/package_validation.rst

 These are defined in ``VALIDATE_SEQUENTIAL_TESTS`` in ``include.mk``.

-The ``validate-test`` and ``validate-test-sdist`` targets automatically handle this by first running all other packages in parallel, then running sequential packages one at a time.
+The ``validate-test-wheel`` and ``validate-test-sdist`` targets automatically handle this by first running all other packages in parallel, then running sequential packages one at a time.